-It was noted that KPMG would work with collear wording confirmed and would make sure that Rid and the team had sight of what was being proport public commentary.
-The Appendices contained explanations of the and Accounting Standards.
-There was a summar KPMG were required to report to the Audit Co Audit Standards.
-KPMG confirmed that they of concern under that particular bit of the Audit Standards.
-KPMG felt that it wit to make declarations every year; that allowed th to then use that source to refresh it every sing than relying on older information.
-It was noted th changed slightly in terms of what to declare spouses.
-KPMG would work with Donna Johnsot the CCG had got an up-to-date form ready to go had been a low risk recommendation.
-The report at the end summarised tw recommendations which KPMG had signed implemented.
-It was noted that KPMG consulting colleagues w work with Providers in Derbyshire.
-Initially this be a conflict of interest for the firm, but ha KPMG's Risk Approval Panel, it was deemed content for the team to continue as External A CCG for this year.
-With regard to KPMG pro Audit Services for next year, Audit Committe decision would be made on Monday as to whe still provide those services and remain independ.
-The Cheir Executive Officer echoed the Che above.
-He went onto add that it had been a chan the asked that his thanks be passed to everyt for a very clear statement.
-Jill Dentith had no questions to ask and thanks both sides, our Auditors and our own staff, whincredible job.
-The Chair asked Richard Walton, if at some pool him know how the new Value for Money for perating and whether there were any pointers the CCG in terms of preparing for the future.
-Richard Walton reported that he hoped that b KPMG could come back with any general best for the CCG. chard Chapman beed in terms of e new Auditing ary of items that mmittee due to did not have a andard. as best practice he finance team gle year, rather at the rules had with regard to on to make sure overy soon; this vo prior year off as being rere doing some was thought to aving consulted that they were Auditors for the oviding External ee were told a ether they could dent. pared and very airs comments hallenging time, body concerned ed the team on to had done an int, he could let framework was is he could give -- ---
+- It was noted that KPMG would work with colleagues to get its wording confirmed and would make sure that Richard Chapman and the team had sight of what was being proposed in terms of public commentary. - The Appendices contained explanations of the new Auditing and Accounting Standards.
+There was a summary of items that KPMG were required to report to the Audit Committee due to Audit Standards.
+KPMG confirmed that they did not have a concern under that particular bit of the Audit Standard. - Page 20 Recommendation KPMG felt that it was best practice to make declarations every year; that allowed the finance team to then use that source to refresh it every single year, rather than relying on older information.
+It was noted that the rules had changed slightly in terms of what to declare with regard to spouses.
+KPMG would work with Donna Johnson to make sure the CCG had got an up-to-date form ready to go very soon; this had been a low risk recommendation. - The report at the end summarised two prior year recommendations which KPMG had signed off as being implemented. - It was noted that KPMG consulting colleagues were doing some work with Providers in Derbyshire.
+Initially this was thought to be a conflict of interest for the firm, but having consulted KPMG's Risk Approval Panel, it was deemed that they were content for the team to continue as External Auditors for the CCG for this year.
+With regard to KPMG providing External Audit Services for next year, Audit Committee were told a decision would be made on Monday as to whether they could still provide those services and remain independent. - The Chair thanked KPMG for such a well prepared and very clear statement. - The Chief Executive Officer echoed the Chairs comments above.
+He went onto add that it had been a challenging time, and he asked that his thanks be passed to everybody concerned for a very clear statement. - Jill Dentith had no questions to ask and thanked the team on both sides, our Auditors and our own staff, who had done an incredible job. - The Chair asked Richard Walton, if at some point, he could let him know how the new Value for Money framework was operating and whether there were any pointers he could give the CCG in terms of preparing for the future. - Richard Walton reported that he hoped that by late summer KPMG could come back with any general best practice points for the CCG.